kedro-org/kedro/docs/source/extend_kedro/hooks.md

 A Hook is comprised of a Hook specification and Hook implementation.
 To add Hooks to your project you will need to:

-* Provide a Hook implementation for an existing Kedro-defined Hook specification
+* Create or modify the file `<your_project>/src/<package_name>/hooks.py` to define a Hook implementation for an existing Kedro-defined Hook specification
 * Register your Hook implementation in the [`src/<your_project>/settings.py`](../kedro_project_setup/settings.md) file under the `HOOKS` key

 ### Hook specification